Create a MariaDB Data Source

 FLUSH PRIVILEGES;

-When adding a MariaDB data source, you need to use the account and corresponding password that added the NineData IP address mentioned above.
+When you add the MariaDB data source in NineData, use the account and password configured with the NineData IP address.